RyzenGT/RyzenGT/README.md

 ## 🧑‍💻 About Me

-- 👋 | Hello, I'm **RyzenGT**
+- 👋 Hi, I'm **RyzenGT**
-- 💻 | Passionate developer specialized in **Python** and **C++**
+- 💻 Developer specialized in **Python** and **C++**
-- 🔧 | Currently working on **AzunaTool**, an advanced automation script using APIs
+- 🛠️ I build automation tools with simplicity and performance in mind
-- 🌐 | Focused on cybersecurity tools, automation, and backend efficiency
+- 🎯 Focused on creating user-friendly interfaces powered by strong backend logic
-- 📈 | Always improving, always learning

 ## 🚀 Current Project

-### 🔹 AzunaTool – Automated IT Toolkit
+### 🔹 AzunaTool – Automated Discord Utility Tool

-> AzunaTool is a powerful and flexible script designed to simplify and automate various IT operations by leveraging external APIs.
-> Whether you're looking to perform reconnaissance, manage systems, or integrate with online services, **AzunaTool** provides a streamlined experience.
+> **AzunaTool** is an all-in-one automation script designed to interact with the **Discord API** in a simplified way.

 **Key Features:**
-- 📡 | API Integration & Automation
+- 📡 API Integration & Automation
-- ⚙️ | Modular & Extensible Architecture
-- 🔒 | Lightweight and Secure by Design
-- 🧩 | CLI-based interface for advanced usage
+- 🧩 CLI-based interface for advanced usage

 > 📁 | Repository coming soon or available [here](https://github.com/RyzenGT/AzunaTool)